TradeIdeasPhilip/compress/README.md

 I record commands in the output file to say which strings should be saved.

 Some strings will fall off the end.
-I have a way to reorder to the list, in case I know that a string is about to be lost and I will need it soon.
+I have a way to reorder the list, in case I know that a string is about to be lost and I will need it soon.
 At the end of the block we leave the string list in place.
 Within a block we carefully curate the strings.
 Between blocks we hope for the best, and typically do well.